tullinge/weather-station/README.md

 ## Troubleshooting

 - 3 green flashes = setup completed
+- Green + Red shine = Trying to connect to wifi
 - 1 long green flash = http post request successful

 If the red LED starts to shine after giving the weather station power then 3 possible errors has occurred.